Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Operator

-Before we begin, I would like to remind you that during today's call, the Company will be making forward-looking statements.
-Various remarks that the Company makes during this call about the Company's future expectations, plans and prospects, constitute forward-looking statements for the purposes of the Private Securities Litigation Reform Act of 1995.
-Actual results may differ materially from those indicated by these forward-looking statements as a result of various important factors, including those discussed in the Risk Factors section of the Company's Annual Report on Form 10-K filed with the SEC on March 12, 2020, and Quarterly Report on Form 10-Q filed with the SEC on May 7, 2020, as well as other filings made by the Company to the SEC from time to time, which can be accessed on the EDGAR database at www.sec.gov.
+Ken Pienta, acting chief medical officer; and Kerri-Ann Millar, vice president of finance and principal financial and accounting officer.
+Before we begin, I would like to remind you that during today's call, the company will be making forward-looking statements.
+Various remarks that the company makes during this call about the company's future expectations, plans, and prospects constitute forward-looking statements for the purposes of the Private Securities Litigation Reform Act of 1995.
+Actual results may differ materially from those indicated by these forward-looking statements as a result of various important factors, including those discussed in the Risk Factors section of the company's annual report on Form 10-K filed with the SEC on March 12, 2020, and quarterly report on Form 10-Q filed with the SEC on May 7, 2020, as well as other filings made by the company to the SEC from time to time, which can be accessed on the EDGAR database at www.sec.gov.

 Dan Passeri -- Chief Executive Officer